Viewing Stars in 'The Boat

 - Buffalo Pass

-While it is commonly known that you can get good star-gazing spots near Hahns Peak or at the top of Rabbit Ears, there is something special about being able to spot constellations from your own backyard.
-Even in the winter time you can still get cozy and watch the stars easily in Steamboat.
+While it is commonly known that you can get good star-gazing spots near Hahns Peak or at the top of Rabbit Ears, there is also something special about being able to spot constellations from your own backyard.
+Even in the wintertime, you can still get cozy and watch the stars easily in Steamboat.

 This fascination with our ability to see the night sky is shared by many in the town.
 Each month local professor Jimmy Westlake writes in the paper on the best cosmic sightings you can find in his Celestial News articles.

 Also, in Steamboat, the Strings Music Pavilion hosts a yearly musical stargazing event.

 Look for these opportunities as you have your head above the clouds tonight.
 I hope you enjoy the stars!